 Alexander Thein University College Dublin

-Partners for 2022 included MoLI - Museum of Literature Ireland, Dublin City Gallery: the Hugh Lane, Irish Film Institute, Once Off Productions and the Classical Association of Ireland.
+Partners for 2023 included the National Concert Hall, the Abbey Theatre, Dublin City Gallery: the Hugh Lane, Irish Film Institute, Poetry Ireland and the Classical Association of Ireland.